shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “I don’t know.
 I don’t think I’ll like it.”
 Ersatzica rolled over, turning her back to the light.

 “C’mon, Ersie!
-It’ll be fun to go running with you!”
+It’ll be fun going running with you!”

 “Yeah, running!”
 Wryonin stood at the table in the center of the room, hovering the lantern over it.